Deland McCullough

-Deland Scott McCullough (born Jon Briggs on December 1, 1972) is an American football coach and former running back who is the current running backs coach for the Las Vegas Raiders of the National Football League (NFL).
+Deland Scott McCullough (born Jon Briggs on December 1, 1972) is an American former football running back and current running backs coach for the Oklahoma Sooners.
 He played for the Cincinnati Bengals in the NFL and played Canadian football for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football for the Miami RedHawks.
 In 2020, McCullough won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.

 Career

 In 2020, while working as the running backs coach for the Kansas City Chiefs, McCullough won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.

 On February 8, 2021, McCullough was hired by the Indiana Hoosiers as their running backs coach.

 In February 2022, the Notre Dame Fighting Irish hired McCullough as their new running backs coach.

 On February 9, 2025, the Las Vegas Raiders hired McCullough to serve as their running backs coach.